d-liya/Library/README.md

 ## About The Project

-Here are some of the React and React Native compenents, hooks that i have used in my projects.
+Here are some of the React and React Native component, hooks that i have used in my projects.
 I will be adding new components as we go and will also add proper documentation as well.

 <p align="right">(<a href="#top">back to top</a>)</p>